jhollister/rshell/README.md

 ######ls
 * Output format does not display correctly with a lot of small files.
 * Symbolic link support is not perfect and sometimes shows a dead link when it is not (may be fixed).
+* Output format is not as compact as the real ls.

 ##License
 All source files released under MIT license.
 See LICENSE file.